pagesource/atomic-react-components/README.md

 ## Installation and Uses

-This package can be used in 2 ways as NPM dependency or as Fork if you wish to setup your own component library.
+This package can be used in 2 ways as NPM dependency or as Fork/Clone; if you wish to setup your own component library.
 Its collection of reusable react components built to serve all type of react based projects to achieve consistent user experience and reusability.

 ### As NPM Dependency